badair/eraserface/README.md

       (( some_data, int ))
     );

-This macro will generate an interface that roughly corresponds to an abstract base class such as this:
+This macro will generate an interface that *roughly* corresponds to the following abstract base class:

     struct interface_x {
         virtual void a_func(int) const = 0;